Krzysztof Jotko: Ultimate Fighting Championship

-Jotko was expected to face Edmen Shahbazyan on November 2, 2019 at UFC 244.
+Jotko was expected to face Edmen Shahbazyan on November 2, 2019, at UFC 244.
 However, Jotko withdrew from the bout and was replaced by Brad Tavares.

-Jotko was scheduled to face Eryk Anders on April 11, 2020 at UFC Fight Night: Overeem vs. Harris.
-Due to the COVID-19 pandemic, the event was eventually postponed to May 16, 2020 at UFC on ESPN: Overeem vs. Harris.
+Jotko was scheduled to face Eryk Anders on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
+Due to the COVID-19 pandemic, the event was eventually postponed to May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
 He won the fight via unanimous decision.

-Jotko was scheduled to face Makhmud Muradov on October 31, 2020 at UFC Fight Night 181.
+Jotko was scheduled to face Makhmud Muradov on October 31, 2020, at UFC Fight Night 181.
 However, Jotko was pulled from the event, citing injury, and he was replaced by Kevin Holland.

-Jotko faced Sean Strickland on May 1, 2021 at UFC on ESPN: Reyes vs. Procházka.
+Jotko faced Sean Strickland on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 He lost the bout via unanimous decision.

-As the last fight of his prevailing contract, Jotko faced Misha Cirkunov on October 2, 2021 at UFC Fight Night 193.
+As the last fight of his prevailing contract, Jotko faced Misha Cirkunov on October 2, 2021, at UFC Fight Night 193.
 He won the fight via split decision.

-Jotko faced Gerald Meerschaert on April 30, 2022 at UFC on ESPN 35.
+Jotko faced Gerald Meerschaert on April 30, 2022, at UFC on ESPN 35.
 He won the bout via unanimous decision.

-Jotko faced Brendan Allen on October 1, 2022 at UFC Fight Night: Dern vs. Yan.
+Jotko faced Brendan Allen on October 1, 2022, at UFC Fight Night: Dern vs. Yan.
 He lost the bout at the end of the first round, getting submitted via rear-naked choke.

 After his loss, it was announced at the end of October that he was no longer on the UFC roster.

 Professional Fighters League

-Jotko is set to start the 2023 season against Will Fleury on April 1, 2023 at PFL 1.
+Jotko started the 2023 season against Will Fleury on April 1, 2023, at PFL 1.
+He lost the bout via split decision.
+The result of the bout was later overturned to a no contest after Fluery tested positive for Drostanolone.

+Jotko was scheduled to face Ty Flores on June 8, 2023, at PFL 4.
+On May 9, 2023, it was announced that Jotko had failed a commission drug test and was pulled from the season.
+At the NAC meeting that month, it was announced that Jotko was suspended 6 months for testing positive for Clomiphene.
+He is eligible to return on October 1, 2023.

+Oktagon MMA

+On December 28, 2024, it was reported that Jotko joined the Tipsport Gamechanger 3 tournament in a middleweight division.

+In the opening rounds, Jotko faced Ion Surdu on April 26, 2025, at Oktagon 70.
+He won the fight via unanimous decision.